smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 ``ClassTemplateDecl 19``.

 Like with the case of
-`Diagram: Method template inside class template: Instantiation`_, we can navigate from ``ClassTemplateSpecializationDecl 32`` back to its original definition at ``CXXRecordDecl 22`` by going through the intermediate instantiation, or by calling
+`Diagram: Class template contains function template: Instantiation`_, we can navigate from ``ClassTemplateSpecializationDecl 32`` back to its original definition at ``CXXRecordDecl 22`` by going through the intermediate instantiation, or by calling